 “The Prophet (ﷺ) dispatched two armies and put ‘Ali bin Abi Talib in charge of one of them, and Khalid bin Al-Walid in charge of the other.
 He said: “When there is fighting, then (the leader is) ‘Ali.”
 He said: “So ‘Ali conquered a fortress and took a slave girl.
 So Khalid sent me with a letter to the Prophet (ﷺ) complaining about him.
 So I came to the Prophet (ﷺ) and he read the letter and his color changed, then he said: ‘What is your view concerning one who loves Allah and His Messenger, and Allah and His Messenger love him.'”
 He said: “I said: ‘I seek refuge in Allah from the wrath of Allah and the anger of His Messenger, and I am but a Messenger.’
 So he became silent.”

 Indeed, the problem with the percentage among the small battalion who had gone to Yemen was not of the closeness the Messenger of Allah [swt] had with Ali ibn Abi Talib, for he had given far stronger praise before and this relationship and his virtue was well known.
 The problem that a small number had was his dealing with the Khums, and merely stating that Ali ibn Abi Talib was his friend would not change the minds of those who thought he had acted unjustly.
-What would is to directly address the claim made against him – which the Prophet did almost two weeks prior before starting hajj, and closed the matter there and then.
+What would is to directly address the claim made against him – which the Prophet has done before continuing with the Hajj, and roughly two weeks before the proclamation at Ghadeer Khumm.